ucdavis-bioinformatics-training/2025-Spring-BIS180L/rnaseq/data_reduction/01-preproc_htstream_mm.md

 Finally lets use [MultiQC](https://multiqc.info/) to generate a summary of our output.
 Currently MultiQC support for HTStream is in development by Bradley Jenner, and has not been included in the official MultiQC package.
 If you'd like to try it on your own data, you can find a copy here [https://github.com/s4hts/MultiQC](https://github.com/s4hts/MultiQC).

-### First, install a devolpment MultiQC using conda
+### First, install a development MultiQC using conda

 ```bash
 cd /quobyte/ikorfgrp/bis180l/$USER/rnaseq_example